CousinoMath/blog/blog/einstein-godel-holt.md

 Holt discusses Einstein’s eternalist view of time and how it fits with his theories.

-In the fourth chapter, Holt discusses the Riemann Zeta hypothesis, which I found stunning.
+In the fourth chapter, Holt discusses the [Riemann Zeta hypothesis][2], which I found stunning.
 What is impressive is that the author actually explains what the hypothesis says.
 This is where Holt impressed me with the depth of his coverage of mathematics.
 Some other topics that the book covers are:

 - the neuroscience of numbers and how our minds represent quantities through an examination of the work of Stanislas Dehaene, author of *The Number Sense: How the Mind Creates Mathematics*.
-- Sir Francis Galton as the father of statistics and eugenics.
+- [Sir Francis Galton][3] as the father of statistics and eugenics.
 His eugenic dreams ultimately dashed due to the statistical concept of “regression to the mean.”
 And a look at modern day eugenics via genetic engineering.
-- Grothendieck’s work in category theory and how the unending chains of abstraction impact mathematicians ability to grasp truth.
+- [Grothendieck’s][4] work in category theory and how the unending chains of abstraction impact mathematicians ability to grasp truth.
 - a discussion about why the Russians embraced the concept of infinity but the French did not.
 It provides evidence for this in that Russians who explored